Network Engineering, Associate in Applied Science

 Fall Credit Hours Prerequisites Milestones/Notes

-IS 229 Unix/Linux I3Reading ProficiencyOffered Fall and Spring
+IS 229 Unix/Linux I3Reading ProficiencyOffered Fall, Spring, and Summer

 Credit Hours16